 As well as boasting an exciting premise, there is also an all-star cast attached to the project.
 In February 2021 Catastrophe star Rob Delaney and The Shawshank Redemption star Tim Robbins joined the cast, which already included Leslie Mann.

 Read on for everything you need to know about The Power.

 What is The Power's release date?

-Details about at what point we can expect to see it on Amazon are still a bit thin on the ground at this stage – but we’ll let you know as soon as more information is announced. we do know that production got underway last year, and it is hoped that it might arrive at some point in 2021.
+Details about at what point we can expect to see it on Amazon are still a bit thin on the ground at this stage – but we’ll let you know as soon as more information is announced.
+We do know that production got underway last year, and it is hoped that it might arrive at some point in 2021.